steveiliop56/tinyauth-docs/docs/guides/github-app-oauth.md

 ![Github App Home](/screenshots/github-app-home.png)

-Here, make sure to note down your client ID as we will need it later.
-We also need a client secret which we can obtain by clicking the _Generate new client secret_ button, you may need to authenticate again but once you do it will appear like this:
+Here, make sure to note down your client ID as you will need it later.
+You also need a client secret which you can obtain by clicking the _Generate new client secret_ button.
+You may need to authenticate again but once you do, it will appear like this:

 ![Github Client Secret](/screenshots/github-app-client-secret.png)

-Make sure to also note this down as it will not be available again and we will need it for tinyauth.
+Make sure to also note this down as it will not be available again and you will need it for tinyauth.

 ## Configure Tinyauth

-Now that we have our client ID and secret, we can pass it to the tinyauth docker container:
+Now that you have your client ID and secret, you can pass it to the tinyauth docker container:

 ```yaml
 tinyauth: